100% homemade strawberry shortcake. In cupcake form.

 - Make the strawberry whipped cream: In a large bowl, whip the cream, sugar, and vanilla extract together on high speed until stiff peaks begin to form, about 4-5 full minutes.
 Add the remaining strawberry filling and continue to beat for another 30 seconds.
 Frost the cupcakes with the strawberry whipped cream.
 You may have some whipped cream leftover.
 Serve cupcakes chilled.

-- Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+- Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Whipped cream and filling can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- Have an extra egg yolk?
+- Egg Yolk: Have an extra egg yolk?
 Make these!

 What are you up to this weekend?
 I’m happy to announce that Jude got half of his stitches out.
 The vet found that the tumor we had removed on his hind leg was cancerous.
 There is a chance it may come back, but we are hopeful that it won’t.
 He is still recovering well!
 Next week, he will get the remainder of his stitches out.